Iceland–United Kingdom relations

 Icelandic–British relations are foreign relations between Iceland and the United Kingdom.

 Before independence, Iceland had been an independent part of the Kingdom of Denmark since 1918.
 Fearing an Axis move against Iceland following the Nazi occupation of Denmark, British forces landed on Iceland in 1940.
 On 17 June 1944, 200 days after the 25-year Danish–Icelandic Act of Union had expired and following a referendum, Iceland was declared an independent republic with this being recognised by London as well as the King of Denmark.

 From Iceland's independence until the mid-1970s, bilateral relations were difficult due to the 'Cod Wars' (a series of disputes over fishing rights in the 1950s and 1970s).
 Since then relations have improved, mainly because both countries have common interests including free trade, defence, environmental protection and international peace.
-Both countries are members of NATO.
+Both countries are members of NATO and Joint Expeditionary Force.

 Queen Elizabeth II of the United Kingdom paid a state visit to Iceland in June 1990.
 In October 2015, David Cameron became the first Prime Minister of the United Kingdom to officially visit Iceland (to attend the Northern Future Forum) since it became a republic in 1944.
 The last United Kingdom Prime Minister to visit the territory had been Winston Churchill, in August 1941.

 The United Kingdom has an embassy in Reykjavík.
 Iceland has an embassy in London and seventeen honorary consulates in: Aberdeen, Birmingham, Cardiff, Dover, East Riding of Yorkshire, Edinburgh, Fleetwood, Glasgow, Grimsby, Guernsey, Jersey (in the Channel Islands), Lerwick, Liverpool, Manchester, Newcastle-upon-Tyne, Northern Ireland, and York.